Igor Sypniewski: Early life and career

 He had behavioural problems early on, frequently getting into fights with players from other neighbourhoods.
 After appearing intoxicated at training several times, he was transferred to Orzeł Łódź temporarily and subsequently to Opoczno-based Ceramika as a result.

-He went on to play several seasons in the Polish Ekstraklasa and Polish First League for ŁKS.
+He went on to play several seasons in the Polish Ekstraklasa and I liga for ŁKS.

 Success in Greece

 Sypniewski then spent several seasons playing in the Greek Super League with Kavala, Panathinaikos F.C. and OFI Crete.

 Unknown outside Poland, he was successful at Kavala and it was soon evident that a bigger club would be after him.
 He appeared in the UEFA Champions League with Panathinaikos, one of the powerhouses of Greek football, and was overall reasonably successful with the club, even though he failed to win the Greek championship.
 He performed very well for Panathinaikos in the 2000–01 and 2001–2002 seasons, especially in Europe, including an outstanding match against Manchester United.
-Sypniewski later said that United player David Beckham, whom he nutmegged in the game, was average and that he had played against many better footballers.
+Sypniewski later said that United player David Beckham, whom he nutmegged in the game, was average and that he had played against many better footballers in Greece.
 He also scored a goal against Arsenal which was at the time guarded by goalkeeper David Seaman.

 Sypniewski broke his arm and his play progressively deteriorated; he left Panathinaikos soon after.
 He briefly appeared at OFI Crete but he only made 10 appearances before the club released him.

 In 1999 and 2001, Sypniewski made two appearances for the Poland national team; against New Zealand and Cameroon respectively.